SaulBurgos/easyLocator/README.md

 **rebuildDone:** rebuild done

-**getDataDone:** When the data were successfully load from the spreadsheet
+**getDataDone:** When the data were successfully load from the spreadsheet, return the array of locations

 How to use templates: